Life after treatment

 Have you ever noticed you say ‘yes’ to things but then regret doing so?
 Do you end up feeling overloaded, over-stressed or even resentful that you're in this situation and perhaps unable to do the things you want to do and that make you happy?
 Saying no can be difficult, but it can be really helpful for our wellbeing.

-AXA Health Psychological Coach Nicola Baxter shares tips on why and how to say no.
+We share our top tips on why and how to say no.

-“You can do anything, but you can’t do everything” as this saying goes, we can’t do it all.
+"You can do anything, but you can’t do everything” as the saying goes, we can’t do it all.
 And most importantly, we can’t do it all at once.
 When we say yes to lots of things, we can quickly become overloaded and stretch ourselves too thinly.
 So why do we feel the need to say yes?

-‘No, you can’t’, ‘Sorry, but no’, ‘Unfortunately not'; it’s not what we want to hear, is it?!
+‘No, you can’t’, ‘Sorry, but no’, ‘Unfortunately not'; it’s not what we want to hear, is it?
 The word ‘no’ has long been associated with the negative or viewed as something we ought not to say.
-So how can saying ‘no’ be viewed in a more positive or helpful way?

 Why we struggle to say no

-• We fear others’ reactions.
-We may worry others will get angry, or think of us unfavourably if we say no. We may even intend to say no, then find ourselves saying yes in the moment.
+• We fear others’ reactions - We may worry others will get angry, or think of us unfavourably if we say no. We may even intend to say no, then find ourselves saying yes in the moment.

-• We want to please others.
-Saying yes can often keep other people happy but come at our own cost.
+• We want to please others - Saying yes can often keep other people happy but come at our own cost.

-• We think with our emotions.
-Sometimes we feel compelled to say yes, because we experience intense emotions such as guilt, shame, embarrassment if we don't; we might think we haven’t done enough work, given enough time to our friends or family.
+• We think with our emotions - Sometimes we feel compelled to say yes, because we experience intense emotions such as guilt, shame, embarrassment if we don't; we might think we haven’t done enough work, given enough time to our friends or family.

 Why can saying no be a good thing?

-Saying no can help us filter what we do and don’t do, and what we can and can’t take on.
-When we say no, it can provide opportunities to say yes to the things that make us happy or help us achieve realistic goals.
 If you imagine a bottle of cordial the more, we dilute it with water, the weaker it becomes.
 Some will like it stronger, some will like it weaker.
 There is a balance that will be right for everyone.
 And a bit like ourselves, we need to work out when we’ve become a little diluted and find a balance of how much we can say yes to.

 Knowing when to say no